fuminoritanizawa/webpage/content/authors/admin/_index.md

   </p>
 </section>

-### New!
-2025-04-15
+### Updates

-Thrilled to share that I’ve committed to the PhD program in Immunology at [Stanford Medicine](https://med.stanford.edu/immunol.html), starting Fall 2025!
+#### 2025-04-15 – Committed to Stanford PhD in Immunology

-### 2024-11-21
+I’ll be starting my PhD in Immunology at [Stanford Medicine](https://med.stanford.edu/immunol.html) in Fall 2025, focusing on host-pathogen interactions through both computational and experimental approaches.

-Honored to have been awarded a full-ride scholarship for my PhD (2025–2027) from
+#### 2024-11-21 – Awarded Full-Ride PhD Scholarship
-<a href="https://www.recruit-foundation.org/en/">the Ezoe Memorial Foundation Academic Scholarship</a>, renewable annually through 2029–2030.
+Received the full-ride <a href="https://www.recruit-foundation.org/en/">Ezoe Memorial Foundation Academic Scholarship</a> for 2025–2027, with annual renewal through 2029–2030 to support my doctoral studies.